 After learning that there are over 8 million vacant houses in Japan and being shocked by the abandoned homes around Lake Kizaki, Brown and Garrett proposed a project focusing on the region’s population decline problem.
 They covered empty houses with semi-transparent white cloth and lightly trace the outlines of the houses onto it, making them appear as if the buildings were ghostly sculptures sitting beyond their veils.
 Visitors are left to imagine the lives which were once lived within.

 Symbolising the lives that are brought together among the Northern Alps, braided cord begins at the lake and is woven vertically up into the sky until it is eventually bound to the clouds.
 It is also an expression of the cycle of nature, in which the water from the Northern Alps melted snow is eventually returned back to the heavens.

 Lake Boat in the Alps

 by Sugihara Nobuyuki

 Using the rice and mosquito nets on the shores of Lake Kizaki, Sugihara created a work that models the image of the Alps reflected on the lake surface between the mountains.
 The snow-white colour and the glistening light of the ripples in the water were painstakingly created using one kernel of rice at a time.

 “Water Fields” (Presences and Absences)

 To one side of Lake Kizaki, a convoy of unusual boats was lined up.
 On one group of boats, there were dead trees and shrubs; and on another, household items and other things taken from the abandoned houses in the area.
-The former representing environmental destruction, and the latter a symbol of population decline.
+The former represents environmental destruction, and the latter is a symbol of population decline.

 Trieb – Forest in Rain